open/close all folders

-- Fafner: The Festum did this to Japan, prompting the Alvis project which gave rise to artificial reproduction, and, by the same token, genetically engineered supersoldiers (i.e. our heroes) born to fight the Festum.
+- Fafner in the Azure: Dead Aggressor: The Festum did this to Japan, prompting the Alvis project which gave rise to artificial reproduction, and, by the same token, genetically engineered supersoldiers (i.e. our heroes) born to fight the Festum.
 The plague is cured somehow by the final episode as a Someone to Remember Him By.

 - Vandread: The heroes come across a planet in the second season which had this done to them by Earth.
 Needless to say, they cure it.

 - In Mobile Suit Gundam SEED, Third-generation Coordinators (like Lacus Clyne) suffer from this, due to their modified genes and the human body being unable to handle the changes correctly.
-During both it and Gundam SEED Destiny, there has been no cure to this infliction and many Coordinators (such as Patrick Zala) refuse to entertain the idea of mating with Naturals.
+During both it and Mobile Suit Gundam SEED Destiny, there has been no cure to this infliction and many Coordinators (such as Patrick Zala) refuse to entertain the idea of mating with Naturals (unmodified humans).
 "Marriage laws" to boost fertility are mentioned in passing several times, although what exactly these laws are isn't ever explained.
-It might explain why Athrun and Lacus were engaged at a young age, though.
+It might explain why Athrun and Lacus were engaged at a young age, though, and the fact that Yzak's mother gave birth to him at 17 is apparently a result of their aggressive pro-birth policies.

 - In Animal Land, the Zelyda Disease is what killed off the original humans of the world.